About searching

 Door to Door Wait Time

-GoCary Door to Door drivers will not drop off a customer at any location and wait for the customer to conduct business or complete an errand.
-A customer may schedule multiple trips for one day, but they must be scheduled at least 30 minutes apart.
-All stops must be pre-scheduled.
+In addition, GoCary Door to Door drivers will not drop off a passenger at any location and wait for the passenger to take care of their personal business.
+You may schedule multiple trips in one day, but they must be scheduled at least 30 minutes apart.

 Back to top